-Before electronic discovery (ediscovery), humans were required to manually review every document requested and provided during the discovery process.
-However, when modern data formats and technology made the volume of discoverable information explode, manual review became impractical.
+Before ediscovery, legal teams had no choice but to manually review every document requested and provided during the discovery process.
+However, manual review became impractical when modern data formats and technology made the volume of discoverable information explode.
 Predictive coding is now transforming ediscovery, using artificial intelligence (AI) to expedite the review process, saving firms both time and money.

 What Is Predictive Coding?